swdevpa/TiktokAutoUploader/README.md

 Optional arguments let you customize file locations (see `--repo-dir`, `--env-file`, `--service-file`), seed your own `UPLOAD_SECRET`, or skip the systemd reload/enable step while still preparing the files.

+The installer now creates a `.venv` inside the repository and runs `uvicorn` from that virtual environment so every deployment uses the exact Python dependencies that were installed for the project.

 You can still follow the manual steps below if you prefer to control each phase yourself.

 ### System Setup (Ubuntu/Debian)